uv01/testcafe-browserstack/README.md

 # acuit-testcafe
-This is the automation framework to run the UI tests for CFC and NextHub
+This is the automation framework to run the UI tests

 ## Tools used to develop the framework:
 1. TestCafe